 - Receiving funding from the March of Dimes to pilot a new Patient Navigator Program in Buffalo.

-Near Westside Peacemaking Project
+Syracuse Peacemaking Project

-The Near Westside Peacemaking Project provides free, community-based conflict resolution, and organizes place-based community projects led and developed by residents.
+The Syracuse Peacemaking Project provides free, community-based conflict resolution, and organizes place-based community projects led and developed by residents.
 It operates in a high crime neighborhood in Syracuse, New York.
 The Peacemaking Center is located at 601 Tully Street and is the first facility of its kind in the country.
 The Center was designed by Deanna Van Buren, an architect specializing in restorative justice who solicited community input at every step of the design process.

 Onondaga Parent Support Program